AFC

 Bironas became only the sixth kicker to make an attempt of 60 yards or longer in the regular season.
 Ola Kimrin once kicked a 65-yarder in a preseason game in the altitude in Denver.
 Coincidentally, Kimrin was Bironas’ main competition in training camp last year.Check out the whole piece here.

-"I have been punting two to three times a week in case a situation like this arose," Landeta said.
+Somehow it slipped past me that the Giants signed 44-year-old semi-retired punter Sean Landeta as an "insurance policy" for their 40-years-young punter, and consecutive game record-holder, Jeff Feagles."I have been punting two to three times a week in case a situation like this arose," Landeta said.
 "You never want to see another player, especially one like Jeff, have physical problems.
 Hopefully this provides the Giants with some peace of mind.Over at New York Giants Blog they point out an added element of intrigue in that Feagles has broken all of the team records Landeta himself set as the Giants kicker over ten years ago.

-"Part of the reason is that I don't want to take a chance of getting the kicker hurt...
+This is my advice to Bronco's kicker Jason Elam after he pulled his hamstring trying to run after a fake field goal attempt.
+Adding insult to injury, the play was Jason's idea."Part of the reason is that I don't want to take a chance of getting the kicker hurt...
 Jason assured me that he would not be hurt."

 "I'm not kidding, 12 years.
 I didn't think he would ever, ever run it.
 He actually told me earlier in the week, he said, 'Now, you can't pull a hamstring on this."and